arlet-workshop/arlet-workshop.github.io/_pages/cfp.md

   </li>

   <li>
     <b>Identify new problem classes of practical interest</b>.
-We aim to focus on <i>new structures and perspectives</i> that have not been widely investigated yet.
+We aim to emphasize <i>new structures and perspectives</i> that have not been widely investigated yet.
 Experimentalists can present algorithms that work surprisingly well but lack theoretical understanding.
 Equally important are the cases where algorithms fail despite expectations.
 This collaboration will ensure that theoretical progress addresses the most compelling issues faced in practice and that advancements in empirical research will get the attention of theorists, creating a mutually beneficial exchange of ideas.
   </li>
 </ul>